StephanLuis/input-duration/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-input-duration requires a <input-duration> element .
-There's no more HTML than that.
+input-duration requires a `<input-duration>` element .
+There's no more HTML than that, but don't forget the closing tag.
+Native Input elements don't have them!
 ```sh

 <input-duration id='bob'></input-duration>